 Leasehold flats: the basics

 If you live in a leasehold flat you normally have to pay an annual service charge, which pays for things like communal hallways and gardens, lifts and the buildings insurance.
 It can be a couple of hundred pounds or several thousand a year.
-You’ll also normally have to pay for the cost of repairs and maintenance (repainting the exterior, replacing windows etc).
+You’ll also normally have to pay for the cost of repairs and maintenance.
+This could be repainting the exterior, replacing windows and so on.

 What can you do about high service charges?